 You may also review the CVP Information packet to determine professional development and activities that will count toward your 100 points.
 Once you have determined that you have the necessary points to apply for the CVP, there are three steps to complete.

-THREE STEPS TO CERTIFICATION
+TWO STEPS TO CERTIFICATION

 STEP ONE: APPLICATION PROCESS